kluctl/kluctl/docs/reference/deployments/deployment-yml.md

 ## commonLabels
-A dictionary of [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and values to be added to all resources deployed by any of the kustomize deployments in this deployment project.
+A dictionary of [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and values to be added to all resources deployed by any of the deployment items in this deployment project.

-This feature is mainly meant to make it possible to identify all objects in a kubernetes cluster that were once deployed through a specific deployment project.

 Consider the following example `deployment.yaml`:
 ```yaml